 Why we like it: Mahoora have set up their wonderful minimal-impact, eco-camp sites at most of Sri Lanka’s national parks.
 Accommodation comes in what might be described as ‘boutique tents’, complete with en-suite bathrooms and designer touches.
 Jeep safaris with expert naturalist-guides yield the best possible insights into Sri Lanka’s flora and fauna.

 Where: Yala National Park

-Why we like it: At a wonderfully remote location amid the bushland of the south coast, the Wild Coast Lodge is by far the loveliest option in Yala National Park.
+Why we like it: One of the best places to view wildlife in Sri Lanka, Yala National Park is a must-visit on a first trip to the island.
+At a wonderfully remote location amid the bushland of the south coast, the Wild Coast Lodge is by far the loveliest option in Yala National Park.
 You sleep in luxuriously furnished canvas pods, inspired by the shape of the area’s distinctive granite boulders, and which have luxurious interiors featuring four posters, Persian rugs over teak floors and deep, copper bath tubs.
 Some even have their own plunge pools overlooking beach – heaven after a hot safari drive!